About

 Machined parts

-I wanted IRAS to be as stable and precise as possible, I therefore designed the bottom three joints to be made of machined aluminium.
+I wanted IRAS to be as rigid and precise as possible, I therefore designed the bottom three joints to be made of machined aluminium.
 This was new to me, as I had never used custom machined metal parts in my projects.
 And with the size of the parts and the associated cost this was risky endeavour.

-Assembly of first joint
+Assembly of first, second and third joint

 I opted for an interference fit between the bearings and the machined parts to eliminate any play and create a strong connection.
 The holes in the bearing housing were on purpose 0.05mm undersized and I heated them to around 60°C in the ove, to expand the holes.
+The outer bearing races were put into the freezer.

 Sponsorships